ayushgulhane/Credit-Card-Fraud-Detector/README.md

-# Credit Card Fraud Detection API
+# Credit Card Fraud Detection Model

 This repository contains a complete implementation of a Credit Card Fraud Detection system powered by a Machine Learning model and deployed using Serverless architecture.